morektz/MorektzBountySmash/D/qbrzg.md

 ## What

-[Zcash Grants](https://grants.zfnd.org/) provides funding for the Zcash ecosystem projcts.
+[Zcash Grants](https://grants.zfnd.org/) provides funding for the Zcash ecosystem projects.
 ## Why

 [Zcash Grants](https://grants.zfnd.org/) is supported by the [ZCASh Foundation](https://www.zfnd.org/), whose goal is to advance the adoption of privacy centric financial infrastructure by adopting the [ZCASH](https://z.cash/the-basics/) protocol.
 As stated on the foundation's [GUIDE.](https://grants.zfnd.org/guide)